minprog-platforms/project-Madeliefv/README.md

 - Chemo agents can **kill** tumour agents that divide
     - Chemo molecules work only on dividing cells thus only can kill them

-- Chemo agents can also be **worked out**
+- Chemo agents can also be **worked out**.
-    - If a chemo agent has killed a certain amount of tumour cells it will be removed
+    - If a chemo agent has killed a certain amount of tumour cells it will be removed.
-    - If a chemo has reached a certain age it will be removed
+    - If a chemo has reached a certain age it will be removed.

-- **new chemo** can be added
+- **new chemo** can be added.
-    - depended on the chemo_repitiion new dose of chemo will be added after a number of steps.
+    - Depended on the chemo_repitiion new dose of chemo will be added after a number of steps.

 ### End of model
-- model stops when:
+- Model stops when:
-    - no stem cells are present any more (succes)
+    - No stem cells are present any more (succes) (green in experiments visualization).
-    - the cells reach the end of the grid (fail)
+    - The cells reach the end of the grid (fail) (red in experiments visualization).
+    - Model was stoped before end point was reached (not_stopped) (yellow in experiments visualizations).
 ----------------------------------------------------
 ## Files
 - runner.py